grantj-re3/FlindersDSpace-csv2xmlstruct/README_erasaf_mkimport.md

 sh my_era_import.sh
 ```

+- Verify the script output to confirm the results were expected.

-- Verify the items defined with the ERA SAF tree now exist within
+- If IS_IMPORT_TEST was set to false above, verify the items defined
+  within the ERA SAF tree now exist within DSpace.
-  DSpace.

 Prerequisites
 -------------